The Scholarship And Fellowship Program

 - New Hampshire residents

-- Must have completed one year of college-level study
+- Must have completed one semester of college-level study

 - Enrolled in accredited program in a field listed above